saferpay/sndbx/texts/FAQ.md

 ## I have already a shop system.
 Do you offer an extension for it?

 Ready-to-use Saferpay payment extensions for several shop systems are offered by our partner [Customweb](https://www.sellxed.com/shop/en/eur/extensions/module/payment-service-provider/saferpay.html).
 You get 1 year support and where required integration service.

+## I have finished my testing.
+What are the next steps?
+How do i go live?

+We will activate the things necessary for you and will send you the respective logins and Ids (like Customer-and TerminalId), in order to go live.
+However, there are things you need to change with the Go-Live, before you can start accepting payments:

+* As mentioned, you will get new Logins and IDs with your live account.
+Those have to be changed inside your application.
+* The JSON-API user and password need to be changed.
+Once you have recieved your live Backoffice user, you need to log into [This site here | Link zum BO].
+Then you need to create your own credentials under [Administration > JSON API | Link dorthin].
+Those credentials have to be entered inside your application.

+* Lastly, you need to change the request-gateway URL from https://test.saferpay.com/api/[...] to https://www.saferpay.com/api/[...] in order  to send your requests to the Saferpay live-system, instead of the test-system.